Dental Implant Disease

 What happens if dental implant complications are untreated?

 Most severe cases of peri-implantitis require removal of the implant and bone grafting to replace the damaged bone.
-To do this, the infection must be fully detoxified.
+However, to do this, the infection must be fully detoxified.
 Before new bone can be grafted onto the implant, your Periodontist must be confident that all the infection can be eliminated.
 The type of bone that is used and its physiology are critical, but there are no guarantees of success.
-There are many variables that contribute to a grafting’s success or failure.
+Therefore, there are many variables that contribute to a grafting’s success or failure.